Skip to content

 The fastest way to memorize something is active retrieval on a spaced schedule: read once, close the page, write down what you remember, wait, and repeat.
 A 2021 meta-analysis by Latimier and colleagues found spaced retrieval beats one long study session with an effect size of 0.74, the largest single boost in memory science.
 So when people ask how to memorize fast, the honest answer isn’t a hack.
 It’s a loop.
 LearnClash runs that loop inside a 3-minute quiz duel on any topic, so the same format that made trivia apps fun can drill a chemistry chapter into your head before breakfast.

-This guide ranks 9 techniques on how to memorize fast, scoring each on encoding speed and 24-hour retention.
-Then it shows the right technique for speeches, lines, lists, lyrics, and numbers.
+Below, 9 techniques ranked on how to memorize fast, each scored on encoding speed and 24-hour retention.
+After that, the right technique for speeches, lines, lists, lyrics, and numbers.
+Match the method to the material and you stop wasting the night.
 Pick a topic and run a 3-minute quiz duel →

 Why Most “Memorize Fast” Tricks Fail